 How to drive the high-mountain road from Chuzhig to Nyangra?

-The road from Chuzhig to Nyangra is a high-altitude paved corridor located in Xaitongmoin County, within the Xigazê prefecture of the Tibet Autonomous Region, China.
-Spanning 44.4 km, this technical mountain route serves as a vital logistical link situated to the east of the Lungzang La pass.
+The road from Chuzhig to Nyangra is a high-altitude paved trip located in Xaitongmoin County, within the Xigazê prefecture of the Tibet Autonomous Region, China.
+Spanning 44.4 km, this mountain route is a vital link situated to the east of the Lungzang La pass.
 The road is engineered to traverse extreme terrain, reaching a peak elevation of 5,400m (17,716ft) above sea level.

 Road from Chuzhig to Nyangra